mkistler/CDTIS_iPhoneCoreDataRecipes/README.md

 The sync is performed with a pull replication followed by a push replication.
 These are implemented in NSOperations to make it easy to schedule and chain them.
 After the DB operations finish, a final operation is run to bring the data in the view controller up-to-date.

+### Only load samples if remote DB is empty

+To complete the conversion of the app to a true cloud-based recipe store, the app must first load the receipes from the remote DB and only when finding that empty should it load the sample recipes into the DB.
+This avoids placing multiple copies of the sample recipes in the DB when the app is used on multiple devices.